CGCookie/retopoflow/docs/patches.md

 - 4 strips in a rectangular loop: opposite strips must contain the same number of edges

-If no pre-visualized regions show after selection, no geometry will be created after pressing {{ keymaps.fill }}.
+If no pre-visualized regions show after selection, no geometry will be created after pressing {{ site.data.keymaps.fill }}.

 Adjust the Angle parameter to help Patches determine which connected edges should be in the same strip.
-Alternatively, you can manually toggle vertex corners using {{ keymaps.action_alt0 }}.
+Alternatively, you can manually toggle vertex corners using {{ site.data.keymaps.action_alt0 }}.